pret/pokered/README.md

 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage is still available in Celadon University!
 - Bag capacity increased from 20 to 30 items.
 - Spinner tiles move faster.
+- Fight Debug now allows moves other than Pound.

 Bug Fixes
 ====